aainaj/books-review/refactoring-improving-the-design-of-existing-code.md

 * Chapter 4 focues on building tests.
 Refactoring requires tests.
 If you want to refactor, you have to write tests.

-* Chapter 5: Author introduce catalogue of refactoring from this chapter.
+* Author introduce catalogue of refactoring from Chapter 5 and Chapter 6.

 ### Conclusion:
 This book gives a lot of ideas to refactor code.